 Most often a script is part of video production.
-This is a good starting point for adding subtitles.
+This is a good starting point for adding subtitles to your video.
 All you have to do, is add the right timing.
 If you have a script, consider using one of the following tools.

 This tool is marked as one of the most user-friendly tools.
 It supports nearly all subtitle formats.
 It is fairly easy to upload and edit subtitles.
 The tool helps you with automatically timing your subtitles and offers spell checking.

 Similar to Subtitle Workshop, Jubler supports nearly all subtitle formats.
 It uses an algorithm to check the timing of your subtitles.
 And before saving the subtitles, you can test whether they work the way they are supposed to.

 Do you prefer adding subtitles old-school?
 You can always add the subtitles manually.